MaterDev/TeamMaker3000/README.md

 # Team Maker 3000

-Team Maker 3000 is a Go application that assigns students to different pods based on user-defined team sizes.
-This application is useful for organizing students into groups (or pods) for projects, discussions, or activities, while also ensuring minimal repeat collaborations.
+Team Maker 3000 is a Go application that assigns students to different pods based on user-defined minimum and target team sizes.
+This application is useful for organizing students into groups (or pods) for projects, discussions, or activities, while also ensuring minimal repeat collaborations and maintaining balanced group sizes.

 ![Team Maker 3000](./coverImage.png)

+## Features

+- **Minimum and Target Team Sizes**: Users can specify both a minimum and target team size, providing flexibility in group formation.
+- **Smart Redistribution**: Ensures all teams meet the minimum size requirement, even if it means exceeding the target size for some groups.
+- **Collaboration History**: Uses past collaboration data to minimize repeat pairings.
+- **Transparent Process**: Provides clear feedback when redistributions occur.
+- **Database Integration**: Stores and retrieves collaboration data for long-term tracking.
+- **Concurrent Processing**: Optimized for performance with larger datasets.

 ## Getting Started